 Where once sugar cane and pineapple fields were strewn across most of the Hawaiian islands, you'll now find housing developments, resort hotels and condominiums and more often, just barren fields.

-Citing the expense of growing pineapple in Hawaii when it can be produced much cheaper elsewhere in the world, Del Monte's decision will leave about 700 pineapple workers without a job.
+Citing the expense of growing pineapple in Hawaii when it can be produced much cheaper elsewhere in the world, Del Monte's decision left about 700 pineapple workers on Oahu without a job back in 2008.

 As reported on the website of the Dole Plantation, Inc., in 1907, Dole established a cannery near the Honolulu harbor, which was closer to the labor pool, shipping ports and supplies.
 This cannery, at one time the world's largest cannery, remained in operation until 1991.